petrvecera/Ext-DynamicPackage-SAProject/README.md

 Or you can add the folder to your path so you don't need to write the full path.

 4. Add content to the packages.
 You will need to create a Main.js in the src folder of each package.
+- The package code could be created manually or as separeted SA project.

 ```
 // /path/to/MyApp/package/local/Groups/src/Main.js